alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 1.  **Infrastructure:** For technical failures (DB/network outages, timeouts, unexpected I/O errors), exceptions handled at the boundary (middleware/logging/global handlers) are often a good fit.
 2.  **Bugs:** Violated preconditions are programmer errors—throw (`ArgumentNullException`, `ArgumentException`, etc.) rather than returning a domain `Result`.
-3.  **Accumulation:** `Bind` stops at the first error.
+3.  **Accumulation:** `Bind` stops at the first `Error`.
 If you need to collect *all* validation errors, use a validation type that accumulates errors instead of short-circuiting.

 ### Putting it together: Unwrap at the boundary
 #### Example: Deactivating a user